Getting Started with Ultra

 - A Quick Start for Blackboard – Course building basics for those new to Blackboard Ultra, from Blackboard/Anthology.

-Blackboard Ultra AI Design Assistant – Coming soon!
+Blackboard Ultra AI Design Assistant – COMING SOON!

 Learn how to easily create learning modules, test questions and question banks, grading rubrics, images, and more – Blackboard’s Artificial Intelligence (AI) Design Assistant helps instructors create and design courses using generative AI.

-Recorded session
+Recorded sessions

-- Introducing the Blackboard AI Design Assistant – Recorded CIT session.
+- Introducing the Blackboard AI Design Assistant – Recorded CIT session

 Blackboard Ultra: Analytics for Instructors